 History is flying so fast by us that sometimes we do not have enough time to appreciate its wonders.
 This applies doubly so to the world of cars.
 Nowadays they shift gears for us, park for us, and even pay attention to the road for us.
 But in the midst of that progress, we lose track of the unique characteristics of each vehicle.
 May this be due to the fact that there is no uniqueness left?

-At some point, we transported a 1949 Ford Tudor with our classic car shipping service, so I figured this is the perfect time to talk about this old timer.
-Let’s explore how this interesting car came to be.
-Together we will go back 7 decades to an era that was quite unlike everything we have today.
-We will see how history itself shaped this particular model.
-We will also delve into one deep controversy.
+So I figured – why not explore the history of a notable vehicle?
+Today this is the 1949 Ford Tudor.
+Together we will go back 7 decades to an era that was quite unlike everything we have now.
+We will see how history shaped this particular model.
+And what about delving into a deep controversy?
 Buckle up, and let’s get going!

 World after the war – how Ford manufacturing fared back then